nunit/governance/notes/roles.md

 Committers are community members who have shown that they are committed to the continued development of the project through ongoing engagement with the community.
 Committership allows contributors to more easily carry on with their project related activities by giving them write access to the one or more project repositories.

 This does not mean that a committer is free to do what they want.
 Each project maintains a review process, which normally requires review of code by one other committer before merging a feature branch to master.
+Committers are encouraged to participate in the review of pull requests for their projects, approving them for merge or requesting changes as necessary.

 Becoming a committer does not imply any obligation on your part.
 We understand that an individuals ability to give time to the project can vary over time.